Vancouver: Provincial and federal representation

-In the Legislative Assembly of British Columbia, Vancouver is represented by 11 members of the Legislative Assembly (MLAs).
-As of June 2022, there are two seats held by the BC Liberal Party, and nine by the BC New Democratic Party.
+In the Legislative Assembly of British Columbia, Vancouver is represented by 12 members of the Legislative Assembly (MLAs).
+As of 2025, the 2024 general election saw eleven seats go to the BC New Democratic Party and one seat go to the BC Conservatives.

-In the House of Commons of Canada, Vancouver is represented by six members of Parliament.
-In the 2021 federal election, the Liberals retained three seats (Vancouver Quadra, Vancouver Centre, and Vancouver South) and gained one (Vancouver Granville), while the NDP held on to the two seats (Vancouver East and Vancouver Kingsway) they held at dissolution.
-The Conservatives were shut out of the city's ridings.
-Two current Cabinet ministers hail from the city – Vancouver South MP Harjit Sajjan is Minister of International Development, and Vancouver Quadra MP Joyce Murray is Minister of Fisheries, Oceans, and the Canadian Coast Guard.
+In the House of Commons of Canada as of 2025, Vancouver is represented by seven members of Parliament.
+In the 2025 federal election, the Liberals held three seats (Vancouver Quadra, Vancouver Centre, and (Vancouver Granville) and won the newly created district of Vancouver Fraserview—South Burnaby, while the NDP held on to two seats (Vancouver East and Vancouver Kingsway).
+The Conservatives gained the newly created district of Richmond Centre—Marpole.

 Policing and crime

 Vancouver operates the Vancouver Police Department, with 1,327 sworn members and an operating budget of $316.5 million in 2018.
-Over 19 percent of the city's budget was spent on police protection in 2018.
+Over 19 percent of the city's budget was spent on police protection in 2018 and by 2023 that has increased to 20.2 percent.

 The Vancouver Police Department's operational divisions include a bicycle squad, a marine squad, and a dog squad.
-It also has a mounted squad, used primarily to patrol Stanley Park, as well as for crowd control.
+It also has a mounted squad, used primarily to patrol Stanley Park and for crowd control.
 The police work in conjunction with civilian and volunteer-run Community Police Centres.
 In 2006, the police department established its own counterterrorism unit.
 In 2005, a new transit police force, the Greater Vancouver Transportation Authority Police Service (now the Metro Vancouver Transit Police), was established with full police powers.

 Before the legalization of marijuana, Vancouver police generally did not arrest people for possessing small amounts of marijuana.
-In 2000 the Vancouver Police Department established a specialized drug squad, "Growbusters", to carry out an aggressive campaign against the city's estimated 4,000 hydroponic marijuana growing operations (or grow-ops) in residential areas.
+In 2000, the Vancouver Police Department established a specialized drug squad, "Growbusters", to carry out an aggressive campaign against the city's estimated 4,000 hydroponic marijuana growing operations (or grow-ops) in residential areas.
 As with other law enforcement campaigns targeting marijuana this initiative has been sharply criticized.